Atractus reticulatus

 Atractus reticulatus, the reticulate ground snake, is a species of snake in the family Colubridae.
 The ecology and the biology of this species is poorly documented.

 The species has been classified as least concern by the IUCN because it is widespread and has no known major threats.
+It eats worms.

 Description

 A. reticulatus is a nocturnal species.
 It also exhibits variability in morphology and histochemistry for its infralabial glands which may reflect secretion constituent diversity and dietary specialization.

 One study found that the species shows sexual dimorphism in the number of ventrals and subcaudals, as well as sexual dimorphism in tail length.
 The study also found that in this species the females are larger in length, while the males are larger in range and mean.

 Reproduction

 There are few references regarding the species reproduction.
 But the species reproduces sexually by oviparous.